Localization from structured distance matrices via low-rank matrix recovery: Background

-A challenge associated with the dual basis approach is determining an explicit form for $\v_{\alphab}$.
-In the context of the EDG problem, assuming that the points are centered at the origin, the form of $\v_{\alphab}$ is known \citep{lichtenberg2023dual}.
+In the dual basis expansion, $\K = \sum_{\alpha} \langle \K\,,\w_{\alphab}\rangle\v_{\alphab}$, transforming the EDG problem into the recovery of a low-rank matrix $\X$ of rank $r$, given a few of its expansion coefficients.
+A computational challenge associated with the dual basis approach is determining an explicit form for $\v_{\alphab}$, since the direct approach depends on inverting a matrix of size $O(n^2)$.
+For the EDG problem, assuming that the points are centered at the origin, the explicit form of $\v_{\alphab}$ is given in \citep{lichtenberg2023dual}.
+This manuscript generalizes the analysis in \citep{lichtenberg2023dual} and provides explicit forms of the basis $\{\w_{\alphab}\}$ and $\{\v_{\alphab}\}$ by considering arbitrary centerings of the points.